7 Critical Factors for Choosing Surgical Pendants: The 2026 Hospital Buyer’s Guide

 - How the system behaves under full load and full extension

-「In the OR, “almost stable” is not stable.」WHO Medical Devices
+In the OR, “almost stable” is not stable.
+Reference: WHO Medical Device Technical Series.

 When the pendant design is wrong, the team compensates with habits: